 At its core, the internet is a collection of applications running on stateful data sources – from identity systems and user tables to databases and feeds for storing all kinds of content generated by users, services, or machines.

 Most of the information on today's internet is locked away on application-specific database servers designed to protect data as a proprietary resource.
-Acting as a trusted middleman, applications make it difficult and opaque for others to access this information by requiring explicit permissions, one-off API integrations, and trust that returned state is correct.
+Acting as trusted middlemen, applications make it difficult and opaque for others to access this information by requiring explicit permissions, one-off API integrations, and trust that returned state is correct.
 This siloed and competitive environment results in more friction for developers and worse experiences for users.

 Along other dimensions, the web has rapidly evolved into a more open source, composable, and collaborative ecosystem.
 We can observe this trend in open source software enabled by Git's distributed version control and in open source finance enabled by blockchain's double-spend protection.
 The same principles of open source have not yet been applied to content.